maxijonson/code-lock/README.md

 Here's a list of things I wish to add in the future.
 They may or may not be implemented, but would reinforce the plugin's accessibility and be more appealing to other server owners.

-### Permissions

-Currently, obvious commands such as `save`, `load` and `cleardata` are hardcoded to work for OPs (and server) only.
-All other commands are available for everyone.

-Permissions could also be useful to allow OPs (or other groups) to override a lock at any time.
-However, if I'm an OP and I actively play on my server, I do not want to just open locked doors without even realizing there was a code lock.
-Sure, this could (and probably should) be an option, but I'd still want to be "locked out" from other players so I can ethically play like others.
-A button on the GUI that would only be available to OPs is being considered and would allow an OP to authorize himself on the code lock rather than just magically opening everything.

 ### Guest codes

 As explained above, guest codes allow limited access to the locked entity.
 This means that the guest cannot control the locked state of the lock, which indirectly means they also can't change the code.